asidko/branch-comparer/README.md

 ```
 We can tell from the result that the `dev` is more recent than `master` and ahead of it commits with 3 commits, this means if we want to make them equal, we should update `master` merging `dev` into it.

+You can use request parameter `locally=true` to merge branches locally and push back to the remote.
+GitHub API won't be used in this case.
+This option can be useful, because GitHub always creates a commit on merge, so branches never become equal.
 ### Merge branches

 Request to merge `dev` into `master` branch